-The Devil’s Path is a popular point-to-point trail in Greene County, New York.
-It is widely regarded as one of the most difficult hiking trails in New York State, and appears regularly on Most Challenging Hikes type internet lists.
+The Devil’s Path is a popular point-to-point hiking trail in Greene County, New York.
+It is widely regarded as one of the most difficult hiking trails in New York State, and regularly appears on Most Challenging Hikes type internet lists.

 Early European settlers found the terrain so forbidding and inhospitable they surmised it had been hewn by the devil as a place to retreat, and into which no man would dare follow.

 The Devil’s Path was first cut over Indian Head and Twin Mountain in 1929, from Overlook Road to Mink Hollow.

 In 1934 and 1935, the State acquired more land to the west and the Devil’s Path was extended over Sugarloaf and Plateau and along Hunter Mountain.

 It wasn’t until 1973 that the route down to Diamond Notch Falls was finally opened, and West Kill and St. Anne’s were added not long after.

 The original plan for the Path included North Dome and Mount Sherrill and, from time to time, a plan to develop those currently trail-less peaks bubbles up to the level of chatter.
 However, to date, no concrete funding or plans have materialized.
 The two westernmost mountains remain a solid bushwhack challenge.